Skip to content

 Add Smart Contracts

-Smart contracts in Foundry that are meant to be deployed by default belong in the src folder.
+Smart contracts in Foundry destined for deployment by default belong in the src folder.
 In this tutorial, we'll write two smart contracts.
 Starting with the token:

 touch MyToken.sol